lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 If you fancy a taste of home, there are plenty of Western style supermarkets stocked with many things you'd expect from Publix or M&S (but it might cost you a pretty penny thanks to import duties).

-For those focused on maximising their productivity, you can get healthy meal deliveries and lots of coworking spaces either have restaurants onsite or they hook you up with vendors nearby so you don't even need to leave your desk (though we recommend you do so every now and then for rest and variety\!).
+For those focused on maximizing their productivity, you can get healthy meal deliveries and lots of coworking spaces either have restaurants onsite or they hook you up with vendors nearby so you don't even need to leave your desk (though we recommend you do so every now and then for rest and variety\!).

-Ask anybody who's been here a while why the love Thailand so much, and the food is sure to be part of it.
+Ask anybody who's been here a while why they love Thailand so much, and the food is sure to be part of it.
 We have it in vast quantities, at great quality and in infinite varieties.
-Afterall, you are what you eat, and we spend a significant amount of our lives eating, so when this part's enjoyable and good for you, it's a pretty good foundation for your life, wouldn't you say?
+After all, you are what you eat, and we spend a significant amount of our lives eating, so when this part's enjoyable and good for you, it's a pretty good foundation for your life, wouldn't you say?

 ## 9\.
 A Great Lifestyle is Affordable